PR0123/MIDIKeyboard/README.md

   //handle Midi events, e.g. record.
 }

-Does this [tutorial](https://medium.com/@robdeans/recording-and-playing-audio-using-avfoundation-35064951d314) on how to record MIDI reflect the current state?
+How to record live MIDI to a file the simplest way?